-Career and salary information taken from www.bis.gov.
+Career and salary information taken from www.bls.gov.
 Check out this web site for additional information about education requirements and preferred work styles and abilities for these careers.
-Salaries are not guaranteed.

 Per the Complete College Tennessee Act of 2010, this degree will be transferable to any of the following universities offering a Baccalaureate degree in this major: